Russia's "new" next manned rocket detailed

 Although the Sunkar was first conceived as a joint Russian-Kazakh vehicle aimed at the commercial satellite market, during 2017, the rocket's newly acquired role in the human space flight and other applications in the Russian space program, prompted the Kremlin to re-christen the future vehicle Soyuz-5.
 This name change caused some confusion at home and abroad because RKTs Progress in Samara, the developer of the Soyuz rocket family, had previously applied the Soyuz-5 designation to a prospective series of launchers burning methane propellant, which also vied for funding within the Feniks project.

-In July of the same year, Deputy Prime Minister Dmitry Rogozin promised to complete the development of the Soyuz-5 (formerly Sunkar) rocket in 2021 with RKTs Progress as the prime contractor.
+In July of the same year, Deputy Prime Minister Dmitry Rogozin promised to complete the development of the Soyuz-5 (formerly Sunkar) rocket in 2021.
 Its development would be funded through the Feniks program.
+According to Rogozin, RKTs Progress would serve as the prime contractor in the program.

 Mass specifications and launch scenario

 According to available data from RKK Energia, during a typical mission, the Soyuz-5 rocket will initially insert the PTK Federatsiya spacecraft into a 200 by 135-kilometer orbit with an inclination 51.7 degrees.
 That inclination matches the latitude of Russia's new spaceport in Vostochny, however it is not expected to have a launch facility compatible with the Soyuz-5 rocket until the second half of the 2020s.
-As a result, all early missions of the Soyuz-5/Sunkar rockets will be originating from the refurbished Zenit launch complex in Baikonur.
+As a result, all early missions of the Soyuz-5/Sunkar rockets had to originate from the refurbished Zenit launch complex in Baikonur.

 After reaching its initial elliptical orbit, the Federatsiya spacecraft will fire its own propulsion system at apogee to make it circular at an altitude of 200 kilometers.
 The estimated propellant consumption for this first maneuver is expected to reduce the mass of the spacecraft from 16 tons to 15.4 tons.